XAMPPRocky/octocrab/README.md

 ```

 ## Semantic API
-The semantic API provides strong typing around GitHub's API, as well as a
+The semantic API provides strong typing around GitHub's API, a set of
-set of [`models`] that maps to GitHub's types.
-Currently the following
+[`models`] that maps to GitHub's types, and [`auth`] functions that are useful
+for GitHub apps.
-modules are available.
+Currently, the following modules are available.

 - [`actions`] GitHub Actions.
 - [`current`] Information about the current user.